project-dmaestro/hackerrank/sql/easy.md

 FROM STATION;
 ```

+## Question #9

-10. Query the two cities in **STATION** with the shortest and longest **CITY** names, as well as their respective lengths (i.e.: number of characters in the name).
+Query the two cities in **STATION** with the shortest and longest **CITY** names, as well as their respective lengths (i.e.: number of characters in the name).
 If there is more than one smallest or largest city, choose the one that comes first when ordered alphabetically.
 The **STATION** table is described as follows:

 <img src = "https://s3.amazonaws.com/hr-challenge-images/9336/1449345840-5f0a551030-Station.jpg" width="200">